-Our Teamfight Tactics Champion Tier List for August 2019 lists every champion from strongest to weakest.
+Our Teamfight Tactics Champion Tier List for November 2019 lists every champion from strongest to weakest in patch 9.22.

 LoL’s Teamfight Tactics mode is easily one of the most fleshed out Auto Battlers out there, and it’s certainly giving Valve’s own official take on the Auto Chess genre a serious run for its money.

 If you're new to Teamfight Tactics - and the Auto Chess/Battler genre in general - it'll have you attempting to build a synergistic army of champions that are strong enough to see off a series of combat encounter against seven other players.

 Occasionally, you'll battle against neutral "creeps", and even partake in a shared round where you'll be able to pick up a free unit and item too.
 As each game progresses, you'll gain Gold which can be used to purchase new champions to upgrade your composition, level up your character and more.
 See our How to Play Teamfight Tactics guide for more help on this front.

 Who are the best champions in Teamfight Tactics, though?
 To help you get a better idea of which champions you should be choosing, we've compiled a tier list ranking each one from strongest to weakest based on our own experience with the game, alongside community feedback too.

 As we gain more experience with the game mode, we'll be updating this article with greater detail, as well as extra insight into what makes each Champion so strong (or weak, as the case may be!)

 Use the following links to jump straight to the item cheat sheet you're after!

 Please don't take this tier list as definitive.
 It's main purpose is to give new players unfamiliar with the game a better idea of which heroes my be considered stronger than others.